-Instrumentation Engineers may design strain gauges or sensors that capture data about the safety, efficiency and reliability of industrial machines used in the manufacturing process.
+Instrumentation engineers may design strain gauges or sensors that capture data about the safety, efficiency, and reliability of industrial machines used in the manufacturing process.
+They may also design devices like dynamometers for measuring torque, blood glucose monitors, aircraft sensors, and smoke detectors.
 They may develop electrocardiograph equipment and computed tomography scanners or may work on security systems.
-These are just two of the myriad career possibilities for Instrumentation Engineers, according to science and engineering resource Physics Today, www.physicstoday.org.
-In addition, Instrumentation Engineers have been essential to the success of every aeronautical research project ever flown, according to NASA, www.nasa.gov.
-Instrumentation Engineers may be employed by manufacturing firms, defense contractors, biomedical companies, government or work for private engineering firms.
+These are just some of the myriad career possibilities for instrumentation engineers, according to science and engineering resource Physics Today, www.physicstoday.org.
+In addition, instrumentation engineers have been essential to the success of every aeronautical research project ever flown, according to NASA, www.nasa.gov.
+Instrumentation engineers may be employed by manufacturing firms, defense contractors, biomedical companies, government, or work for private engineering firms.

-Related to Instrumentation Engineers: Job Description and Info About an Instrumentation Engineering Career
+Related to Instrumentation Engineer: Job Description & Career Info

 - Recently Updated

-Biomedical Engineering Technicians maintain, test and repair medical equipment, including electronic hospital beds,...
+Biomedical engineering technicians maintain, test and repair medical equipment, including electronic hospital beds, CAT...